probcomp/Venturecxx/doc/on-comparing-discrete-distributions.md

   constructing a distribution equality test from one-sample K-S by fitting an independent multinomial as above?
 Do K-S tests even make sense for distributions obtained as fits from a parametric family?

+- What, if any, consistency properties should we expect under the operations of coarsening the bins or restricting attention to a subset of bins?

 - Should we move to the G test, or some more elaborate procedure that involves computing exact probabilities sometimes, for testing